Table of Contents[Hide][Show]

 Diabetic Foot Care Guidelines

-But there are certain things to look out for and a routine you can do.
+To protect yourself from diabetic foot disease, there are certain things to look out for and a routine you can do.

 Here’s a checklist of things that you and your health care practitioner should look out for: